evenlee/aurelia-identityserver-aspnetcore/README.md

 Currently it's not possible to debug c# code with visual studio code.
 So, if you need debugging, use visual studio.

 1. Visual studio
-  * You can either run StartDnx.cmd or simply press F5
+  * You can either run StartDotNet.cmd or simply press F5

 2. Visual studio Code or any other editor like SublimeText
-  * run StartDnx.cmd
+  * run StartDotNet.cmd

 ### components overview
 #### IdSvrHost